 Empowering women, strengthening communities, and improving lives since 1923.

-The Junior League of Columbus, Inc. is an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.
+The Junior League of Columbus, Inc. is an organization of women whose Mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration, and training.
 Its purpose is exclusively educational and charitable.

 Our Vision Statement

 The Junior League of Columbus is the leading resource for trained volunteers.
 Through our programs and the Kelton House Museum and Garden, we educate the community, preserve the past and build for the future of Columbus.

 Collaboration: We believe lasting societal change is achieved through both collaboration and meaningful disagreement.
 Living the value of collaboration inspires us to accomplish more together.

 Community: We believe a strong sense of community is essential to human well-being.
 Living the value of community provides a foundation of inclusion, which allows us to make a greater impact on the world around us.

 Empowerment: We believe that the empowerment of women is a necessary requirement to create positive, lasting societal change.
 Living the value of empowerment fosters trust and confidence in each other.

 Leadership: We believe in the unique power of women’s leadership abilities to transform communities for the better.
 Living the value of leadership allows us to make a collective difference.

 Respect: We believe respect is a fundamental human right.
 Living the value of respect instills in us unconditional positive regard for others.

 Service: We believe it is through service that we build core relationships with others.
 Service is the lens through which we decide how we will invest our time and resources.
 Living the value of service empowers us as catalysts for lasting community change.